|Open to||For district-wide competition|

 |Amount||1 scholarship(s) of $2,000 each. (total annual contribution: $2,000)|

 |Award notes||One time award.|

-The Faculty Scholarship Committees of Franklin Pierce, GATES, and Washington High Schools will each submit a finalist to the Learning Support Services Department and the Special Education Advisory Committee (SEAC) for final selection of the recipient.
+The Faculty Scholarship Committees of Franklin Pierce, GATES, and Washington High Schools will each submit a finalist to the Learning Support Services Department for final selection of the recipient.